peterberkenbosch/sensible_rails_starter/docs/sensibles/tasks.md

 - [ ] Add a starter script that moves the readme into `docs/sensibles/` and initializes a new readme in the root for users.
 - [ ] Add a way to test the load performance of all the additional Gems
 - [ ] Impersanation in Auth - for devs to check a users account.
 - [ ] Finish the SimpleCSS like base styling implementation
 - [ ] Admin Styling page for theme selections and other dymanic style options.
 - [ ] Look into persistent of custom Tailwind config and styles/themes
 - [ ] Look into export of custom Tailwind config and styles/themes
 - [ ] look into a subdomain solution
 - [ ] OAuth2?
 - [ ] Notion API integration
-- [ ] Payment soluions - International and South African
+- [ ] Payment solutions - International and South African
 ---

 ## Ideas